 Bob began detailed work in 2006 following the conference on the Epistle to the Hebrews at St Andrews, Scotland.
 He spent an intense study period in 2010 first at the University of Oxford Psalms conference, thereafter at Cambridge as a reader in the University Library.
 His works have been brought to completion through two Community Sabbatical Fellowships at the Centre for Studies in Religion and Society at the University of Victoria in 2011 and 2016.

-From 2014 to 2018, Bob has been working on completing a translation of the Hebrew Bible with a view providing a close concordant reading for the music embedded in the accents of the text.
+From 2014 to 2019, Bob worked on and has now completed a translation of the Hebrew Bible with a view providing a close concordant reading for the music embedded in the accents of the text.